-Today is world theatre today, and there’s nothing we like better than dressing up for a great evening out at the West End.
+There’s nothing Londoners like better than dressing up for a great evening out at the West End.

 If you’re looking for the best places to celebrate world theatre day, check out the best of London’s dramatic heritage with these seven fantastic venues.

-As the largest publicly funded theatre in London, the National Theatre is the granddaddy of the capital’s scene.
+The National Theatre is the granddaddy of the capital’s scene as the largest publicly funded theatre in London.
 It shows 25 major productions a year, with numerous smaller performances and festivals at regular intervals.
-The Olivier Theatre – its main stage – is a beautiful hall modeled on the ancient Greek theatre of Epidaurus.
+The Olivier Theatre – its main stage – is a beautiful hall modelled on the ancient Greek theatre of Epidaurus.

 The Adelphi is one of London’s classic West End theatres.
-Located slap-bang in the center of the Strand, its a specialist in comedy and musical theatre, showing performances such as Kinky Boots, Chicago, Sweeny Todd and Evita.
+Located slap-bang in the centre of the Strand, it’s a comedy and musical theatre specialist, showing performances such as Kinky Boots, Chicago, Sweeny Todd and Evita.

 The Old Vic

 This not-for-profit theatre based in Waterloo is one of London’s most iconic.
-It’s known as a centerpiece of the London theatre scene for generations, playing host to many personnel that went on to form the National Theatre, including Laurence Olivier.
+It’s a centrepiece of the London theatre scene for generations, playing host to many personnel forming the National Theatre, including Laurence Olivier.
 The theatre went through a complete refurbishment in 2003 with Kevin Spacey as artistic director.

-Originally built in 1599 only to be demolished in 1644, this painstakingly constructed replica of Shakespeare’s Globe theatre is the perfect place to explore some the UK’s traditional theatre.
-Of course, you’ll find many of the Bard’s best works performed here, as well as some more unique and bizarre performances that will keep you enthralled.
+Originally built in 1599 and demolished in 1644, this painstakingly constructed replica of Shakespeare’s Globe theatre is the perfect place to explore some of the UK’s traditional theatre.
+Of course, you’ll find many of Bard’s best works performed here and some more unique and bizarre performances that will keep you enthralled.

 The Young Vic